daniel-rhoades/hippo-tomcat-template/README.md

 If you are interested in the details.
 This project is made up of the following key components:

-* Dockerfile which starts the build of the Docker image
+* `Dockerfile` which starts the build of the Docker image
-* Ansible playbook which configures the image to do the things it needs
+* Ansible `playbook.yml` which configures the image to do the things it needs, along with `requirements.yml` which lists the dependant roles that will be installed when building the Docker image

-Although the Ansible playbook in the project is used to configure a Docker image, it knows nothing about Docker itself and could easily be reused to configure any system.
+Although the Ansible playbook in the project is used to configure a Docker image, it knows nothing about Docker itself and could easily be reused to configure any machine to be running Hippo.

-The Ansible playbook (ansible/hippo-tomcat.yml) will configure a machine with:
+The Ansible playbook (`playbook.yml`) will configure a machine with:

 * Oracle JDK 1.8.x (using the [williamyeh.oracle-java](https://github.com/William-Yeh/ansible-oracle-java) role)
 * Tomcat 8.0.x (using the [daniel-rhoades/tomcat-role](https://github.com/daniel-rhoades/tomcat-role) role)
-* Configure Tomcat for use with the [Hippo CMS](http://onehippo.org) (using the daniel-rhoades/hippo-tomcat role)
+* Configure Tomcat for use with the [Hippo CMS](http://onehippo.org) (using the [daniel-rhoades/hippo-tomcat](https://github.com/daniel-rhoades/hippo-tomcat) role)

+This playbook is very simple, the real complexity is held in the previously mentioned roles.

-A Dockerfile is used to execute the playbook, by doing this the end result is a Docker image configured as above.
+A `Dockerfile` is used to execute the playbook, by doing this the end result is a Docker image configured as above.

 To build your own Docker image, check-out this project from GitHub, install Docker, "cd" into the directory and run the following command: